andrewshaodev/MarpTemplate/examples.md

 # Using Marp

-* Create a slide deck all in on .md file
+* Create a slide deck all in one .md file
 * Compile as html or pdf
-* Download html locally and open with a Browser or Host for free with Github Pages, for Presentation
+* Download html locally and open with a browser or host for free with Github Pages, etc for presenting
+* Relatively lightweight and easy to use

 ---